Nickerson Celebrates Earth Day 2022

 The good news is that ESG is something that the majority of the population believes in and supports.
 It is increasingly becoming a staple requirement for investors.
 (Some investors even refuse to provide funds to entities without robust ESG reporting.)
 At home and at work, environmentally beneficial practices make our lives better.
 By and large, people recognize that.
 Social initiatives, where team members can bring their whole, authentic selves to work along with strong diversity, equity, and inclusion strategies help people to develop and thrive, leading to success for both individuals and companies.
 Putting people first means prioritizing health, safety and well-being in the office and at home.
 Governance is the key to maintaining all these efforts by creating a structure that supports long-term success.

-Ultimately, ESG and a commitment to sustainability speaks to a company’s goal to operate as a purpose-driven and impactful company — for team members, stakeholders and communities.
+Ultimately, ESG reporting and a commitment to sustainability speaks to a company’s goal to operate as a purpose-driven and impactful company — for team members, stakeholders and communities.
 We celebrate those companies, organizations, and industries that are redefining their visions and implementing strategic plans to drive progress and accountability for their employees and for the planet.